PriyanshT/LCA-theatre/README.md

 # LCA Theatre using django/python back-end and mysql database
 ## A django web application which allows users to register, login, purchase, and view movies added by admin.
-This project was completed by me as part of a self-initiated assignment.
+This project was completed by me as part of a self-initiated assignment.<br>
+MySQL database is used rather than already available SQLite to gain more knowledge and to handle more data.

 ## Problem Statement:
 ### Admin Tasks: